bhomaidan1990/HCI-Project/Interview.md

 ---

-### 3. Interview questions before explaining the describtion
+### 3. Interview questions after explaining the describtion

 We provide a detailed explanasion about the Model, and the interaction inputs, and outputs, then we ask questions: